open-telemetry/opentelemetry-specification/specification/trace/api.md

 - (Required) Name of the event.
 - (Optional) [`Attributes`](../common/common.md#attributes).
 - (Optional) Timestamp for the event.
-If not provided, current time when the event is added MUST be used.
+If not provided, the current time when the event is added MUST be used.

 The `Event` SHOULD be an immutable type.